KaueGuirado/Java/Students-SpringBoot/README.md

 # Students-SpringBoot
-Simple SpringBoot CRUD applications using MongoDB and MySQL.
+Simple SpringBoot CRUD application using MongoDB and MySQL.